greninger-lab/nf_mpxv_f13l/README.md

 ## Methods

-- Trim reads with Trimmomatic (default minimum length 100bp)
+- Trim reads with fastp (default minimum length 100bp)
-- Consensus genome assembly using BBMap, Samtools and iVar consensus
+- Consensus genome assembly using BBMap and iVar consensus
     - minimum coverage of 10
     - minimum base quality of 20
     - minimum frequency threshold of 0.6
-- Variants reporting in F13L using Samtools and iVar variants
+- Variants reporting in F13L using iVar variants
     - minimum coverage of 10
     - minimum base quality of 20
     - minimum frequency threshold of 0.01